Stuiver: European colonies

 From 1660, the Dutch East India Company (VOC) began to strike copper stuiver coins for local use in Dutch Ceylon.
 At first, the coins were simply stamped on both sides with their denomination but from 1783, the VOC monogram and date were added.
 The coins were minted at Colombo, Jaffna, Galle and Trincomalee.
 These coins were issued till British occupation in 1796.

 The stiver (තුට්ටුව) was a currency denomination (1/48 Ceylonese rixdollar) in use across the 18th and 19th century Sri Lanka and Caribbean, especially among the Dutch, Danish, and Swedish islands.
 It was also a denomination that formed part of the currency system of Demerara-Essequibo (later British Guiana, now Guyana).

 In the British colonies, a stiver had a value of twopence.

-The currency was also mentioned in the famous poem by Robert Browning, The Pied Piper of Hamelin: "With you, don't think I'll bate [debate concerning] a stiver!
+The currency was also mentioned in the famous poem by Robert Browning, The Pied Piper of Hamelin: "With you, don't think I'll bate [abate, reduce my demands by] a stiver!
 And folks who put me in a passion may find me pipe after another fashion."